Writer, Lead on partnerships & Community outreach

 Autism spectrum condition (ASC) is a neurodevelopmental condition that means that autistic people have different brains than allistic people.

 Autism spectrum condition (ASC) is a neurodevelopmental condition.
-ASC affects brain anatomy, functioning, and connectivity throughout the life of autitsic people.
+ASC affects brain anatomy, functioning, and connectivity throughout the lives of autistic people.
 Autistic people have different brains than neurotypical people, meaning that they experience the world differently.

-The presentation of ASC is extremely diverse and, despite stereotyped and oversimplified media representations, individuals along the spectrum have the same range of intellectual functioning and language abilities as allistic (non-autistic) people.
+People on the autism spectrum are extremely diverse and, despite stereotyped and oversimplified media representations, have the same range of intellectual functioning and language abilities as allistic (non-autistic) people.
 Autistic people often have differences from allistic people in terms of communication, sensory processing, executive function, motor skills and coordination, and differences in social interactions.
+The neurodiversity model asserts these differences in the context of their importance: ‘(w)hereas the deficit model portrays autistic people as ill, broken, and in need of fixing, the neurodiversity perspective portrays it as a form of human diversity with associated strengths and difficulties’ (Robertson 2010).

 Often, autistic traits first present during the developmental period, typically in early childhood (1).
 It is estimated that 1 out of 160 children is on the autistic spectrum, though recent studies suggest a higher number (4).
 Boys are four times more likely to be diagnosed with ASC than girls (2).
-This imbalance is likely related to both biological differences, as well as under- or mis-recognition of autism in women and girls, due to gendered social norms and biases in autism research.
+This imbalance is likely related to both biological differences, as well as under- or mis-recognition of autism in women and girls, due to gendered social norms, like those that impact masking, and biases in autism research.

 Until recently, experts talked about different types of autism, such as Aspergers, Pervasive developmental disorder (PDD-NOS) and autistic condition.
 With the new ICD-11, the different types have been gathered under the term “autism spectrum disorders”.
 Many people in the autistic community prefer using autistic spectrum condition or Autistic, to communicate the reality that autism is not an illness; but instead a difference in brain structure and thus, identity and experience.
-This is why we’ve also chosen to use ASC and identity-first language here.
+This is why we’ve also chosen to use ASC, identity-first language, and the neurodiversity paradigm.

 ASC is a heritable condition.
 Genes inherited from one or both parents can impact the development of an autistic brain.
 The particular way that genetics impact the development of an autistic brain is not well understood (3) and certain environmental conditions probably impact the formation of an autistic brain.
 Diversity has always been important to human survival, and neurodiversity - the diversity in people’s neurotypes and the consequent diverse ways of seeing the world - is a key part of this.
 As the Autistic Self Advocacy Network writes ‘Autism is a developmental disability that affects how we experience the world around us.
 Autistic people are an important part of the world.
 Autism is a normal part of life, and makes us who we are.'